Ask, Reason, Assist: Robot Collaboration via Natural Language and Temporal Logic: Introduction

 \subsubsection{Meta-heuristics in Vehicle Routing Problems}

-As the centralized baseline for comparison, assigning a new help request within a fleet can be formulated as a dynamic Vehicle Routing Problem (VRP), a long studied subject within the operations research field \cite{dantzig1959truck}.
+As the centralized baseline for comparison, assigning a new help request within a fleet can be formulated as a dynamic Vehicle Routing Problem (VRP), a long-studied subject within the operations research field \cite{dantzig1959truck}.
 Since exact optimization is intractable at realistic scales, constructive insertion heuristics (e.g sequential/greedy insertion \cite{solomon1987algorithms}) provide a feasible solution promptly and meta-heuristics like Iterated Local Search (ILS) improve the optimality of the initial solution by introducing local moves with perturbations to escape local minima \cite{lourencco2003iterated}.
 We implement this centralized hybrid VRP algorithm (insertion + ILS) as an \say{Oracle} baseline that can reshuffle tasks across all robots to minimize the fleet's overall makespan.
-In contrast to this centralized VRP approach, our framework only requires compact exchanges in NL $\rightarrow$ TL $\rightarrow$ MILP bids, minimizing the information demand without sacrificing scalability.
+In contrast to this centralized VRP approach, our framework requires only brief NL messages and scalar cost bids, where robots never disclose their full schedules, therefore minimizing information exchange without sacrificing scalability.

-\subsubsection{Contributions}
+\subsection{Contributions}

-We present a framework that enables heterogeneous warehouse robots, each subject to local task specifications, to request and offer assistance in natural language, while ensuring the safety and feasibility of the resulting recovery plan through formal verification.
-In particular, we make the following contributions: \begin{enumerate} \item We propose a method to transform natural language specifications into temporal logic specifications with a guarantee on validity (\cref{subsec: method: help request generation,subsec: method: translating proposals to stl}).
+We present a framework for heterogeneous warehouse robots, each subject to local task specifications, to request and offer assistance in NL, while ensuring the safety and feasibility of the resulting recovery plan through formal verification.
+In particular, we make the following contributions: \begin{enumerate} \item We propose a method to transform NL specifications into TL specifications with a guarantee on syntactic validity (\cref{subsec: method: help request generation,subsec: method: translating proposals to stl}).

 \item We augment LLM agents with spatial and temporal reasoning capabilities, therefore making progress towards realizing guarantees from formal methods (\cref{subsec: method: optimal path via milp}).